dan0nchik/SAP-HANA-AutoML/README.md

     ```sh
    pip3 install -r requirements.txt
    ```
+4. Create `credentials.py` file in `tests` directory Your files should look like this:
+    ```
+    SAP-HANA-AutoML
+    │   README.md
+    │   all other files
+    │   .....
+    |
+    └───tests
+        │   test files...
+        │   credentials.py
+      ```

+    Copy and paste this piece of code there and replace it with your credentials:
+    ``` python
+    host = "host"
+    user = "username"
+    password = "password"
+    port = 39015
+    ```
+    Don't worry, this file is in .gitignore, so your credentials won't be seen by anyone.

-4. Make some changes
+5. Make some changes
-5. Write tests that cover your code in `tests` directory
+6. Write tests that cover your code in `tests` directory
-6. Run tests (in `SAP-HANA-AutoML directory`)
+7. Run tests (in `SAP-HANA-AutoML directory`)
     ```sh
     pytest
     ```
-7. Commit your changes (`git commit -m 'Add some amazing features'`)
+8. Commit your changes (`git commit -m 'Add some amazing features'`)
-8. Push to the branch (`git push origin feature/AmazingFeature`)
+9. Push to the branch (`git push origin feature/AmazingFeature`)
-9. Open a Pull Request
+10. Open a Pull Request